Base64: Decoding with padding

 Another way to interpret the padding character is to consider it as an instruction to discard 2 trailing bits from the bit string each time a = is encountered.
 For example, when bGlnaHQg is decoded, we convert each character (except the trailing occurrences of =) into their corresponding 6-bit representation, and then discard 2 trailing bits for the first = and another 2 trailing bits for the other =.
 In this instance, we would get 6 bits from the d, and another 6 bits from the w for a bit string of length 12, but since we remove 2 bits for each = (for a total of 4 bits), the dw== ends up producing 8 bits (1 byte) when decoded.

 Decoding without padding

 Use of the padding character in encoded text is not essential for decoding.
 The number of missing bytes can be inferred from the length of the encoded text.
 In some variants, the padding character is mandatory, while for others it is not used.
-Notably, when concatenating Base64 encoded strings, then use of padding characters is required.
+Notably, when concatenating Base64 encoded strings, then use of padding characters is required during encoding to avoid ambiguity when decoding.

-Without padding, after decoding each sequence of 4 encoded characters, there may be 2 or 3 encoded characters left over.
-A single remaining encoded character is not possible because a single Base64 character only contains 6 bits, and 8 bits are required to create a byte.
-The first character contributes 6 bits, and the second character contributes its first 2 bits.
+Without padding, after decoding each sequence of 4 encoded characters, there may be 2 or 3 encoded characters left over (as seen in the table above).
+A single remaining encoded character is not possible because a single Base64 character only contains 6 bits, and 8 bits are required to create a byte, so the first Base64 character contributes 6 bits, and the second Base64 character contributes its first 2 bits to finish filling the byte (see above).

 The following table demonstrates decoding encoded strings that have 2, 3 or no left-over characters.